emile-bernard/Do-Good-Software-Companies/README.md

 [**Azavea**](): Maps that improve communities.
 It specializes in projects that for the social good like neighborhood revitalization, crime analysis, redistricting and political advocacy.

-[**OfficeVibe (MTL)**](): A simple way to measure employee satisfaction, while providing actionable tips for a better workplace.
+[**OfficeVibe**](): A simple way to measure employee satisfaction, while providing actionable tips for a better workplace.
 An innovative solution for boosting corporate growth!

 ## Health
 [**Open Bionics**](): Open source initiative for the development of affordable, light-weight, modular robot and prosthetic hands.